 The Alcohol CLeaR System Improvement brings together all those working to reduce alcohol-related harm in a locality to think through what is working well and to identify the opportunities for further improvement

 It is based on a model initially developed by Action on Smoking and Health to provide local government and partners with a structured, evidence-based approach to improve tobacco control.
 PHE has piloted an alcohol version of the model in four partnership areas and the content of the self-assessment has been reviewed by experts from the field.

 CLeaR provides a framework for strategic review and analysis of local structures and delivery focusing on local outcomes and priorities.
 Completion of the self-assessment should result in the agreement of a place-based action plan which focuses on opportunities for improvement.

 CLeaR stands for 3 linked domains:

 - Challenging services - looking at key aspects of local delivery against the evidence base, identifying local innovation and learning

 - Leadership - reviewing the local vision and governance supporting this, planning and commissioning arrangements and evidence of collaboration between partners

 - Results - examining outcomes achieved locally and considering progress against local priorities

 The tool can be used flexibly to meet the particular needs of individual partnerships; it can be completed in its entirety or used to focus on specific aspects of the alcohol harm agenda depending on what is needed in the locality.

-The key principles in developing the CLeaR self-assessment have been simplicity, collaboration, honesty and a focus on the evidence-base.
+The key principles in developing the Alcohol CLeaR System Improvement have been simplicity, collaboration, honesty and a focus on the evidence-base.
 Coming out of the process partnerships will be able to: